Keeping you safe during the COVID-19 pandemic

 Virtual consultations and therapy sessions

-Attending the hospital for an outpatient consultation with a psychiatrist, therapy or an rTMS session
+Attending the hospital for an outpatient consultation with a psychiatrist, therapy or a Repetitive Transcranial Magnetic Stimulation (rTMS) or esketamine treatment session

 You will receive a health screening email in advance of your appointment.
 You are required to wear a mask or face covering when arriving at the hospital.
 In addition, you will be temperature screened upon arrival.